 Hann was also instrumental in the development of the student mentor program, in which First Nations students are trained to work as guides or in guest services or administration; and just as important, to be ambassadors of their own land.
 Students are initially introduced to the opportunity through a tourism leadership course taught to seniors at the local Hartley Bay School.

-After that, the students go through an employment training which teaches them how to write a resume and interview for a job, giving them skills to be carried through life whether they end up working in the local tourism industry or not.
-Four students from that group are then chosen, based on their interest and school performance, for a three week internship at King Pacific Lodge, where each one is matched with an employee who mentors the new intern through the process.
+After that, the students go through employment training which teaches them how to write a resume and interview for a job, giving them skills to be carried through life whether they end up working in the local tourism industry or not.
+Four students from that group are then chosen, based on their interests and school performance, for a three-week internship at King Pacific Lodge, where each one is matched with an employee who mentors the new intern through the process.

 Working with the Gitga’at has been very special to me.”
-He went on to start his own tour company, Tantalus Adventures, but still trains guides at King Pacific Lodge.
+He went on to start his own tour company, but still trains guides at King Pacific Lodge.
 King Pacific Lodge’s commitment to sustainable tourism was reinforced when they announced the Great Bear Rainforest Eco-Challenge in November 2008.
 The challenge aims to promote a deeper understanding of the culture and eco-system of the rainforest, while also generating donations for conservation and wildlife charities.

-The Eco-Challenge provides a series of competitive adventures for guests, the completion of which “earns” donations to local organizations such as the Hartley Bay School, North Coast Cetacean Society and the Gitga’at Cultural Centre.
+The Eco-Challenge provides a series of competitive adventures for guests, the completion of which “earns” donations to local organizations such as the Hartley Bay School, North Coast Cetacean Society (BC Whales) and the Gitga’at Cultural Centre.
 For travelers looking for adventure and a completely unspoiled nature experience that sustains the environment rather than depleting it, the Eco-Challenge is a perfect mix of adrenaline and environmentalism.
 Among the challenges is a five-mile open water kayak circumnavigation of Ashdown Island, the catch and release of three salmon caught on self-tied flies, and summiting a nearby mountain to photograph three edible plant species.